Legends of Gold Have Been Alive Hundreds of Years

 In the 1500s many other explorers claimed they found El Dorado.
 It was once thought that Sir Walter Raleigh had found it at the end of the 1500s.
 English maps listed it and described it as a location in the north.
 This location was thought to be significant until the 1800s when Alexander von Humbolt proved otherwise during his own exploration of South America.

 The legend of El Dorado originated in Colombia, and it appears we have enough evidence to explain that legend today.
 However, other rumors of treasure-filled places in Peru exist even now.
 Hunters still cling to the belief there is an El Dorado in South America.

 The Peruvian legend describes the sack of Cusco, and how Francisco Pizzaro looted the Incan city of its gold.
 However, the Incas had months of preparation before Pizarro’s sack to squirrel away their treasures.
 These treasures included golden mummies of previous Incan leaders.
-The treasures were rumored to be hidden in the network of ancient mazes that run underneath Peru and Ecuador.
-When Pizarro went to sack Cusco, many artifacts that were thought to be there were not found.
+Rumors existed of treasures hidden in the network of ancient mazes that run underneath Peru and Ecuador.
+When Pizarro sacked Cusco, many artifacts thought to be there were not found.
 Pizzaro and his men were unable to locate the missing gold, mummies, and artifacts, despite explorations into the Incan tunnels.

 Modern Day Expeditions to Find El Dorado

 One present-day attempt to find El Dorado took place in 2000.
 The Monastery of Santo Domingo searched for underground Incan tunnels.
 Nothing concrete was found, but interestingly, radar had revealed what appeared to be an entrance to a large tunnel underneath the Monastery.